-Stadtfabrik is a research project and publication of EM2N (Daniel Niggli and Mathias Müller) edited in collaboration with Medine Altiok and Caspar Schaerer.
+Stadtfabrik is a research and book project of EM2N (Daniel Niggli and Mathias Müller) edited in collaboration with Medine Altiok and Caspar Schaerer.
 EM2N ︎

 Editors and Concept Mathias Müller, Daniel Niggli, Medine Altiok, Caspar Schaerer Authors Mathias Müller, Daniel Niggli, Max Küng, Marcel Meili, Peter Swinnen